PostgreSQL

 /var/hvmail/postgres/default/data/pg_hba.conf

 to allow password authentication from authorized IP addresses.
-Examples which limit access to a single IP, and allow access from any IP are shown below:hostssl is only supported if you’re using PostgreSQL 9.5 (GreenArrow’s default PostgreSQL version) with any supported Linux distribution or PostgreSQL 8.3 with CentOS 7.hostssl all all 1.2.3.4/32 password # Allow connections from this one IP hostssl all all 0.0.0.0/0 password # Allow connections to any IP
+Examples that limit access to a single IP and allow access from any IP are shown below:hostssl is supported by PostgreSQL 16 and 9.5.
+It is not supported by PostgreSQL 8.3.hostssl all all 1.2.3.4/32 password # Allow connections from this one IP hostssl all all 0.0.0.0/0 password # Allow connections to any IP

 - Reload the configuration file without restarting PostgreSQL (no downtime required):